Before

 RBI circular amends SARFAESI enforcement threshold

-A model trained before the amendment continues applying the old threshold to every account it evaluates.
-Entire account categories shift legal enforceability status — the model doesn't know.
+A model trained before the amendment keeps applying the old threshold to every account.
+Entire account categories shift legal enforceability status - the model doesn't know.
 Valuations drift from reality, silently.

 DRT procedural update changes timeline assumptions

 Historical recovery timelines underpin ML probability estimates.
-When DRT processing times shift due to procedural changes or case backlog, every timeline-dependent valuation becomes systematically miscalibrated — and the model has no way to surface this to the analyst.
+When DRT processing times shift, every timeline-dependent valuation becomes systematically miscalibrated - with no way to surface this to the analyst.

 Sample account evaluation output